cloudbees-days/sda-k8s-best-practices/README.md

     * Performance
     * Resource Management
     * Configuration Management
-  * How specific features of CloudBees Core on Kubernetes will accelerate your CD
+  * How specific features of CloudBees CI on Kubernetes will accelerate your CD
     * Dynamic Master provisioning
     * Ephemeral and elastic Jenkins Kubernetes Agents
     * Master Configuration-as-Code with CloudBees' Configuration Bundles